Qualifying

 What 'bad credit' means for Minnesota business loans

-Most conventional Minnesota lenders apply the SBA Small Business Scoring Service (SBSS) alongside owner FICO.
-SBSS scores range 0–300; the SBA preferred 7(a) threshold is typically 155+.
-Owner FICO below 620 and SBSS below 140 are standard sub-prime territory.
+Most conventional Minnesota lenders still reference the SBA Small Business Scoring Service (SBSS) alongside owner FICO, though the SBA sunset its mandatory 155+ SBSS gating threshold for 7(a) Small Loans effective March 1, 2026 (SBA Procedural Notice 5000-875701) — lenders now set their own credit-scoring bar, commonly still in the 140–165 range.
+Owner FICO below 620 remains the standard sub-prime marker.
 Minnesota's economy spans a broad spectrum — the Twin Cities' healthcare and technology corridor, the Iron Range's mining and industrial heritage, and a large agricultural base across Greater Minnesota.
 Iron Range mining and agricultural commodity cycles create recurring credit events for SMBs throughout Greater Minnesota that lenders familiar with regional economics treat very differently from chronic financial mismanagement.
 The SBA Office of Advocacy notes that rural businesses nationally face greater credit access barriers than urban counterparts, an imbalance Minnesota's statewide CDFI network is specifically structured to address.

 Minnesota CDFI partners that serve sub-prime borrowers